aofarrel/myco/doc/overview.md

 ## [1b] Extract BioSample accessions from input file
 The user is expected to input a text containing BioSample accessions.
 This task grabs all unique lines in that file and outputs an Array[String] of BioSample accessions.

-## [2] Pull fastqs for the BioSample accession
+## [2] Pull fastqs for the BioSample accession *(myco_sra.only)*
 This task pulls all fastqs for a given BioSample accession using [sra-tools](https://github.com/ncbi/sra-tools).
 One sample might have multiple accessions; all of them are pulled.
 Once pulled, my script attempts to remove everything that is not a set of paired fastqs.

 For example, let's say this task got SAMN08436121.
-This has only one associated with it: SRR6650260.
+This has only one run associated with it: SRR6650260.
 Pulling that yields three files: SRR6650260_1.fastq, SRR6650260_2.fastq, and SRR6650260.fastq.
 Only SRR6650260_1.fastq and SRR6650260_2.fastq will be returned.

-## [3] Prepare a report of the results of the pull task
+## [3] Prepare a report of the results of the pull task *(myco_sra.only)*
 There are some samples that return no valid fastqs.
 This task keep track of every sample's run accessions, and the result of trying to pull fastqs from each run accession.

 ## [4] Decontaminate